Best Golf Mats

 Whether you’re dealing with bad winter weather or just don’t have much free time for golf, you can still get better even at home.
 The one piece of equipment every golfer needs for their home setup is a golf practice mat.
 This will help keep your lawn looking good and not take a chunk out of the carpet if you’re banging balls in the house.

-But if you’ve ever hit off a golf mat at a driving range or golf course, you know that no two mats are the same.
+If you’ve ever hit off a golf mat at a driving range or golf course, you know that no two mats are the same.
 In fact, even the best golf hitting mats have come a long way in the past decade or more, making the experience more lifelike than ever.

 As you probably remember, old school golf hitting mats used to be very clunky and could even cause wrist pain if you didn’t hit it right.
 Needless to say, it wasn’t the best experience!